Complete Archive

 January 01, 2009

-Google Analytics now supports Asyncronous loads, which allow the browser to continue loading content while ga.js is being loaded.
+Google Analytics now supports Asynchronous loads, which allow the browser to continue loading content while ga.js is being loaded.
 Now it's safe to put the script tag in the <head> for you XHTML STRICT junkies.

 Apple + Developers = Earnings